-- The spmgr display -d device command requires a device (c##d#) as an argument, but accepts a WWLUNID as the argument and responds with missing or incorrect data.
-Use only device with the -d option. - The spmgr select -c controller -d device command requires a device (c##d#) as an argument, but accepts a WWLUNID as the argument and accurately selects the controller of the LUN pointed to by the WWLUNID.
-Although the command works with the WWLUNIDargument, use only device with the -d option. - The spmgr select and spmgr restart commands occasionally respond with the following error message:
+- The spmgr display -d device command requires a device (c#t#d#) as an argument, but accepts a WWLUNID as the argument and responds with missing or incorrect data.
+Use only device with the -d option. - The spmgr select and spmgr restart commands occasionally respond with the following error message:

-'''

 Error: Invalid Argument

-'''